layershift/kb-layershift/pages/03.enscale/04.getting-started/10.deploy-a-php-application-from-git-or-svn/docs.en.md

 ![Deploy%20a%20PHP%20application%20from%20git%20or%20SVN-5](Deploy%20a%20PHP%20application%20from%20git%20or%20SVN-5.png "Deploy%20a%20PHP%20application%20from%20git%20or%20SVN-5")

-When everything is perfect, click ‘Deploy’ to complete the process, and watch Jelastic do the work for you!
+When everything is perfect, click `Deploy` to complete the process, and watch Enscale do the work for you!

 ![Deploy%20a%20PHP%20application%20from%20git%20or%20SVN-7](Deploy%20a%20PHP%20application%20from%20git%20or%20SVN-7.png "Deploy%20a%20PHP%20application%20from%20git%20or%20SVN-7")